Skip to main content

 • Prepare training for mobile devices

-• Share training through existing tools
+• Share training through the AI tools your team already uses, like Slack

 This is where ChatGPT hands off and course creation actually begins.